 - Stretching routine

 - Muscle relaxants are sometimes prescribed

-If a cervical spine fracture has been diagnosed, a neck brace could be recommended for short term use.
-A soft collar could be utilized if the pain is severe but a doctor will usually discontinue use after 3 days.
+A neck brace could be recommended for short-term use if a cervical spine fracture has been diagnosed.
+A soft collar could be utilized if the pain is severe, but a doctor will usually discontinue use after three days.
 Other non-invasive treatment options include: